carbone-kid/kalah-game/README.md

 And finally play the game.
 ![Gaming](/screenshots/5.png)

 There is a timeout for user inactivity.
-If the user inactive for some time of he will be removed.
-So if after some time AFK the game stopped working this is a feature, not a bug :)
+If the user inactive for some time he will be removed.
+So if the game stopped working after some time AFK - this is a feature, not a bug :)